Advanced Workflow Examples¶

 In the config file for the new year pairs (1910-1920, 1920-1930, etc.), point to this new file as your dataset, and set the

-# config file for 1910-1920 linking run using the 1900-1910 training data with hlink-generated features [training] # more configs here... dataset = "/path/to/training_data_1900_1910_HLINK_FEATURES.csv" dependent_var = "match" # This needs to be changed to `true` to use the features we just generated use_training_data_features = true # configs continue here...
+use_training_data_features# config file for 1910-1920 linking run using the 1900-1910 training data with hlink-generated features [training] # more configs here... dataset = "/path/to/training_data_1900_1910_HLINK_FEATURES.csv" dependent_var = "match" # This needs to be changed to `true` to use the features we just generated use_training_data_features = true # configs continue here...

 Launch the hlink program using your new config for the new year pair you want to link.
 Run your link tasks and export relevant data.

-accepts a matrix of ML models and hyper-parameters to run train/test splits for you, and outputs data you can use to select and tune your models.
-You can see example training
+hlink accepts a matrix of ML models and hyper-parameters to run train/test splits for you, and outputs data you can use to select and tune your models.
+You can see example training and hh_training configuration sections that implement this in the training and household training sections of the configuration documentation.

 Create a config file that has a

-section with model parameters to explore.
-For example:[training] independent_vars = ["race", "srace", "race_interacted_srace", "hits", "hits2", "exact_mult", "ncount", "ncount2", "region", "namefrst_jw","namelast_jw","namefrst_std_jw","byrdiff", "f_interacted_jw_f", "jw_f", "f_caution", "f_pres", "fbplmatch", "m_interacted_jw_m", "jw_m", "m_caution", "m_pres", "mbplmatch", "sp_interacted_jw_sp", "jw_sp", "sp_caution", "sp_pres", "mi", "fsoundex", "lsoundex", "rel", "oth", "sgen", "nbors", "county_distance", "county_distance_squared", "street_jw", "imm_interacted_immyear_caution", "immyear_diff", "imm"] scale_data = false dataset = "/path/to/training_data_1900_1910.csv" dependent_var = "match" # This would need to be changed to `true` in a run between other years if your # source data years weren't identical to the linked years of your training data. use_training_data_features = false # VERY IMPORTANT if you want to output FPs/FNs output_suspicious_TD = true split_by_id_a = true score_with_model = true feature_importances = false decision = "drop_duplicate_with_threshold_ratio" param_grid = true n_training_iterations = 10 model_parameters = [ { type = "logistic_regression", threshold = [0.5], threshold_ratio = [1.0, 1.1]}, { type = "random_forest", maxDepth = [5, 6, 7], numTrees = [50, 75, 100], threshold = [0.5], threshold_ratio = [1.0, 1.1, 1.2]} ] # The chosen_model is the final selected model to use in the full count production # run.
+trainingand/orhh_trainingsection with model parameters to explore.
+For example:[training] independent_vars = ["race", "srace", "race_interacted_srace", "hits", "hits2", "exact_mult", "ncount", "ncount2", "region", "namefrst_jw","namelast_jw","namefrst_std_jw","byrdiff", "f_interacted_jw_f", "jw_f", "f_caution", "f_pres", "fbplmatch", "m_interacted_jw_m", "jw_m", "m_caution", "m_pres", "mbplmatch", "sp_interacted_jw_sp", "jw_sp", "sp_caution", "sp_pres", "mi", "fsoundex", "lsoundex", "rel", "oth", "sgen", "nbors", "county_distance", "county_distance_squared", "street_jw", "imm_interacted_immyear_caution", "immyear_diff", "imm"] scale_data = false dataset = "/path/to/training_data_1900_1910.csv" dependent_var = "match" # This would need to be changed to `true` in a run between other years if your # source data years weren't identical to the linked years of your training data. use_training_data_features = false split_by_id_a = true score_with_model = true feature_importances = false decision = "drop_duplicate_with_threshold_ratio" model_parameter_search = {strategy = "grid"} n_training_iterations = 10 model_parameters = [ { type = "logistic_regression", threshold = [0.5], threshold_ratio = [1.0, 1.1]}, { type = "random_forest", maxDepth = [5, 6, 7], numTrees = [50, 75, 100], threshold = [0.5], threshold_ratio = [1.0, 1.1, 1.2]} ] # The chosen_model is the final selected model to use in the full count production # run.
 This is where you would manually update your config after running model # exploration and making decisions about your models and hyperparameters.
 This # section isn't used by the model exploration task. chosen_model = { type = "logistic_regression", threshold = 0.5, threshold_ratio = 1.0 }

 Launch the hlink program in interactive mode: